-- an audit is carried out by Council officers to ensure the property is suitable to house more than the normal amount of animals.
+- an audit may be carried out by Council officers to ensure the property is suitable to house more than the normal amount of animals.

-- Council sends a letter to adjoining neighbours asking if they have any objections to the application.
+- Council may send letters to adjoining neighbours asking if they have any objections to the application.